PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/FoundationsOfAI2.md

 *Video 1.
 Symbolic AI by CrashCourse*

+__2b__ Define the term 'inference'.

-__2b__ Define the term 'expert system'.
+__2c__ Define the term 'expert system'.

-__2c__ Are artificial neural networks similar to the human brain?
+__2d__ Are artificial neural networks similar to the human brain?
 Support your answer with arguments.

-__2d__ A artificial neural network uses a a) symbolic or b) non-symbolic approach to AI?
+__2e__ A artificial neural network uses a a) symbolic or b) non-symbolic approach to AI?
 Select one of the options, and explain your choice.

 In the last couple of years, there has been a reappraisal of symbolic AI because, among others, it is less susceptible to the so called 'Problem of opacity'.
 Minsky defines the problem as follows: '... the knowledge embodied inside a network's numerical coefficients is not accessible outside that net.'
 (1991).
 In other words, it is difficult to know why these non-symbolic models do what they do or how they work.